Simplicial Cheeger-Simons models and simplicial higher abelian gauge theory: Cheeger--Simons models and spark groups

-\begin{example} Let $M$ be a smooth compact oriented manifold without boundary, $\Omega^k(M)$ be the space of smooth differential $k$-forms of $M$ and $I_k(M)$ be the group of smooth singular $k$-chains on $M$ and $\int$ is the integral of differential forms over smooth singular chains.
-Then $(\Omega^{\bullet}(M), I_{\bullet}(M), \int )$ is a Cheeger-Simons model. \end{example}
+\begin{example} Let $M$ be a smooth compact oriented manifold without boundary, $E^k=\Omega^k(M)$ the smooth differential $k$-forms, and $I_k=I_k(M)$ the group of smooth singular $k$-chains with integral coefficients.
+With the usual integration pairing, $(\Omega^{\bullet}(M),I_{\bullet}(M),\int)$ is a Cheeger--Simons model over $\K=\R$. \end{example}